-- The financial plan presented to the Board of Directors, which is benchmarked against comparable corporations. - Tracking of project milestones and comparison of milestones achieved based on project plans. - Implementation of a knowledge management strategy to track and catalogue best practices, project precedents and other key indicators. - Information from client and employee satisfaction review processes, including surveys and interviews.
+- The financial plan presented to the Board of Directors, which is benchmarked against comparable corporations. - Project milestones and comparison of milestones achieved based on project plans. - A knowledge management strategy to track and catalogue best practices, project precedents and other key indicators. - Information from client and employee satisfaction review processes, including surveys and interviews.

-The company provides quality assurance in the implementation of all aspects of the service plan, and continues to improve the internal mechanisms that promote and enable excellence in product quality.
-The company monitors the performance of the measures in the service plan and introduces corrective actions as necessary to ensure goals are met.
+The Company provides quality assurance in the implementation of all aspects of the Service Plan, and continues to improve the internal mechanisms that facilitate excellence in product quality.
+The Company monitors the performance of the measures in the Service Plan and introduces corrective actions as necessary to ensure goals are met.

 For 2009-10, Partnerships BC has revised its corporate goals.
-When the capital standard policy was introduced in 2006, a fourth corporate goal was added to the company's service plan.
-The intent of that goal was to ensure that public private partnership projects were structured and implemented using best practices.
-Since the introduction of that policy, Partnerships BC has had meaningful involvement with public private partnership projects, in both a review and oversight role and to ensure best practices are applied.
+When the capital standard policy was introduced in 2006, a fourth corporate goal was added to the Company's Service Plan.
+The intent of that goal was to ensure that PPP projects were structured and implemented using best practices.
+Since the introduction of that policy, Partnerships BC has had meaningful involvement with PPP projects, in both a review and oversight role and to ensure best practices are applied.
 Consequently, goal four has been merged with goal one.

-The company's three corporate goals, along with the strategies, measures and targets for achieving those goals, are described on the following pages.
+The Company's three corporate goals, along with the strategies, measures and targets for achieving those goals, are described on the following pages.
 In addition, the relative weight of each goal towards measuring overall corporate performance is identified.